Telefonica, the Spanish telecoms giant, wants to (further) reduce its workforce

 Strong competition

 If Telefonica continues to reduce its costs, it is in particular because competition remains fierce in Spain.
-The operator could in particular pay the price of a marriage between Orange Spain, its runner-up in this market, and MasMovil, number four.
-This operation, if it gets the green light from Brussels, could give rise to a major competitor capable of overshadowing it.
+The operator might in particular pay the price of a marriage between Orange Spain, its runner-up in this market, and MasMovil, number four.
+This operation, if it gets the green light from Brussels, might give rise to a major competitor capable of overshadowing it.
 Telefonica has already suffered greatly in recent years from strong competition and an intense price war.

 Finally, Telefonica is today the subject of major maneuvers.
 In September, the Saudi STC became the operator’s reference shareholder, taking 9.9% of the capital.
 This arrival sparked strong criticism in Spain.
-The government was particularly concerned about this, given the strategic nature of the historic operator.
+The government was particularly concerned regarding this, given the strategic nature of the historic operator.
 The executive is also considering, according to the Spanish press, taking a minority stake to counterbalance the Saudi fund… The coming months promise to be decidedly turbulent for the Spanish telecoms giant.